OS Build 14393.2906

-Reminder: March 12th and April 9th will be the last two Delta updates for Windows 10, version 1709.
-Security and quality updates will continue to be available via the express and full cumulative update packages.
+Reminder: March 12th and April 9th will be the last two Delta updates for Windows 10, version 1607.
+For Long-Term Servicing Branch (LTSB) customers, security and quality updates will continue to be available via the express and full cumulative update packages.
 For more information on this change please visit our blog.

-Reminder: Windows 10, version 1709, will reach end of service on April 9, 2019 for devices running Windows 10 Home, Pro, Pro for Workstation, and IoT Core editions.
-These devices will no longer receive monthly security and quality updates that contain protection from the latest security threats.
+Windows 10, version 1607, reached end of service on April 10, 2018.
+Devices running Windows 10 Home or Pro editions will no longer receive monthly security and quality updates that contain protection from the latest security threats.
 To continue receiving security and quality updates, Microsoft recommends updating to the latest version of Windows 10.

 Improvements and fixes